dafeder/dkan-sql-parse/README.md

 ## Limitations

-* Any WHERE conditions joined by a boolean operator must be wrapped in parenthases to be properly read.
+* Any WHERE conditions joined by a boolean operator must be wrapped in parentheses to be properly read.
 For instance, `WHERE col = 1` and `WHERE (col1 = 1) AND (col2 = 2)` are both valid, but `WHERE col = 1 AND col2 = 2` will fail, even though on MySQL and most other systems it would be valid.
 * Joins are not yet supported.
 * There were some [additional methods](https://github.com/dafeder/dkan-sql-parse/blob/master/src/DatastoreQuery.php#L45) added to DatastoreQuery that would need to be ported to the DKAN version of this class for this to work.
 The query.json file though should be a straight copy.
 * [Resource alias handling](https://github.com/dafeder/dkan-sql-parse/issues/2)